viviemXD/webrtc-application-screen-share/README.md

 - Start Chrome or Firefox browser
 - Point browser to  e.g. http://\<your ip address\>:1337
 - You can test this on the same machine or across the network over two machines.

-####  Client Attendee Packaged App steps (Chrome browser or Chromebook)

-- Install packaged app in chrome
-- i.e. open 'chrome://extensions'
-- click 'Developer Mode' check box.
-- Click button 'Load unpacked extension'
-- Navigate to the packaged_app_attendee folder of this repo
-- Launch app by clicking 'launch' link in chrome://extensions
--  Or use Chrome App Launcher to launch it.